 - 24) As per the operating guidelines for Payments Bank issued by Reserve Bank of India (RBI) vide its circular no. RBI/2016-17/80/DBR.NBD.No.25/16.13.218/2016-17 dated 6th October, 2016, Payments Bank cannot lend to any person except their own employees.
 Accordingly, all the disclosures pertaining to advances and securtisation have not been made.
-Further during the financial year ended 31st March 2022, other than the transactions undertaken in the normal course of banking business and in accordance with extant regulatory guidelines and Bank's internal policies, as applicable. - a) the Bank has not granted any advance/loans or investments or provided guarantee or security or the like to any other person(s) or entities with an understanding, whether recorded in writing or otherwise, to further lend/invest/provide guarantee or security or the like to any other person on behalf of the Bank. - b) the Bank has not received any funds from any person(s) or entities with an understanding, whether recorded in writing or otherwise, that the Bank shall further lend or invest or provide guarantee or security or the like in any other person on behalf of and identified by such person(s)/entities. - 25) Inclusion of "Airtel Payments Bank Limited" in the second schedule of Reserve Bank of India Act,1934.
-The Bank has been included in the second schedule to the Reserve Bank of India Act,1934 vide Notification DoR.LIC.No.S2659/16.13.215/2021-22 dated December 02, 2021 and published in the Gazette of India (Part III Section 4) dated January 01 January 07, 2022. - 26) Comparative figures: Figures of the previous year have been re-grouped and reinstated to conform to the current year presentation.
+Further during the financial year ended 31st March 2023, other than the transactions undertaken in the normal course of banking business and in accordance with extant regulatory guidelines and Bank's internal policies, as applicable. - a) the Bank has not granted any advance/loans or investments or provided guarantee or security or the like to any other person(s) or entities with an understanding, whether recorded in writing or otherwise, to further lend/invest/provide guarantee or security or the like to any other person on behalf of the Bank. - b) the Bank has not received any funds from any person(s) or entities with an understanding, whether recorded in writing or otherwise, that the Bank shall further lend or invest or provide guarantee or security or the like in any other person on behalf of and identified by such person(s)/entities. - 25) Comparative figures: Figures of the previous year have been re-grouped and reinstated to conform to the current year presentation.